-After describing our combinatorial construction, we'll show that if the complex valued simplicial cochains of a triangulated closed orientable Riemannian 2-manifold are equipped with the inner product induced by the Whitney embedding, then all of these structures provide a good approximation to the their continuum analogues.
+After describing our combinatorial construction, we'll show that if the complex valued simplicial cochains of a triangulated orientable Riemannian 2-manifold are equipped with a particular inner product induced by the Whitney embedding, then all of these structures provide a good approximation to the their continuum analogues.
 In particular, the holomorphic and anti-holomorphic $1$-cochains converge to the holomorphic and anti-holomorphic $1$-forms, and the combinatorial period matrix converges to the conformal period matrix of the associated Riemann surface, as the mesh of the triangulation tends to zero.
 Hence, every conformal period matrix is a limit point of a sequence of combinatorial period matrices.

 These statements may be interpreted as saying that a triangulation of a surface, endowed with an inner product on the associated cochains, determines a conformal structure.
 Furthermore, for triangulations of a Riemannian 2-manifold, a conformal structure is recovered (in the limit) from algebraic and combinatorial data.
-Statements like this have been expressed by physicists for some time in various field theories and in statistical mechanics, see \cite{MS}.
+Statements like this have been expressed by physicists for some time in various field theories and statistical mechanics.

-We now describe the construction of combinatorial period matrices.
-First, we need to extend some of our definitions from previous sections to the case of complex valued cochains.
+We now proceed to describe the construction of combinatorial period matrices.
+First we need to extend some of our definitions from previous sections to deal with complex valued cochains.
 Let $\langle , \rangle$ be any non-degenerate positive definite hermitian inner product on the complex valued simplicial $1$-cochains of a triangulated topological surface $K$.
 We define the associated combinatorial star operator $\bigstar$ by:

-where the bar denotes complex conjugation and $\cup$ is as in Section \ref{sec:prod}, extended over $\mathbb{C}$ linearly.
+where the bar denotes complex conjugation and $\cup$ is as in section~\ref{sec:prod}, extended linearly over $\mathbb{C}$.
 Just as with real coefficients, we have a Hodge decomposition

 where $H^1$ is the space of complex valued harmonic $1$-cochains.
-Since $ \delta^{\ast} \bigstar = \bigstar \delta$, by Theorem \ref{thm:starprop}, $\bigstar$ induces an isomorphism of $H^1$.
+Since $ \delta^{\ast} \bigstar = \bigstar \delta$, by theorem ~\ref{thm:starprop}, $\bigstar$ induces an isomorphism of $H^1$.